Theerapong/Digital-Image-Processing-On-Android/readme.md

 This is a pre-process of digital image processing.

-This Android app will take a photo, then this photo (which is RGB) will be transformed to be Gray Scale.
-Then, this Gray Scale photo will be transformed to be Black-and-White photo.
+This Android app will take a photo, then this photo (which is RGB) will be transformed to be a gray-scale picture.
+Then, this gray-scale picture will be transformed to be a black-and-white picture.